spencexyz/TimesNewSpencer/README.md

 ###Archive Page###
 <b>Step 1:</b><br>
-Create a new post and title it Archive, or something else if you don't like archive.
+Create a new post and title it Archive, or something else if you don't like archive.<br>
 <b>Step 2:</b><br>
 Make the URL of the page "posts-archive".
-This is not negotiable.
+This is not negotiable.<br>
 <b>Step 3:</b><br>
-Make sure that the page is set to be a static page, not a post.
+Make sure that the page is set to be a static page, not a post.<br>